Lenox Hill Hospital: 19th century

-Another wing opened in 1888.
-A nurses' home opened in 1893, donated by the Ottendorfer family.
+A new wing opened in 1888, and a nurses' home opened in 1893, donated by the Ottendorfer family.
 A five-story training school for nurses was added in February 1894 at 77th Street and Lexington Avenue, with four young German-American women forming the first class.
 Until then, nursing attendants and charge nurses had been brought over from Germany.
 The New York Times noted in an 1899 editorial, "to be a graduate nurse of the German Hospital is a distinction and recommendation for good nursing."
 A hospital annex, at the corner of 77th Street and Lexington Avenue, also donated by the Ottendorfer family, opened in 1901.

 The hospital moved to the 77th Street location entirely in 1905, about the same time that Manhattan's German community was increasingly abandoning Little Germany for the Yorkville neighborhood, within walking distance of the new hospital.
 New York City deeded to the hospital the square block it occupied for $5,000 in 1907.
 The dispensary building was sold in 1906 to the German Polyklinik, founded in 1883 – which later changed its name to Stuyvesant Polyclinic Hospital – for $82,000, and a larger dispensary was erected on the northeast corner of 76th Street and Park Avenue, with Ottendorfer's son and daughter providing the balance of the $250,000 cost, in their mother's memory.

-The new dispensary building was opened March 16, 1907.
-In 1908 a new isolation pavilion was inaugurated, as well as a pavilion for tuberculosis patients.
-In 1910 a separate building for intrathoracic surgery was begun on Lexington Avenue, adjoining the German Hospital Training School for Nurses, and Ottendorfer's daughter donated $100,000 for the creation of the Abraham Jacobi Division for Children.
+The new dispensary building was opened on March 16, 1907.
+In 1908, a new isolation pavilion was inaugurated, as well as a pavilion for tuberculosis patients.
+In 1910, a separate building for intrathoracic surgery was begun on Lexington Avenue, adjoining the German Hospital Training School for Nurses.
+Ottendorfer's daughter donated $100,000 for the creation of the Abraham Jacobi Division for Children.
 The capacity of the German Hospital in 1915 was 310 beds.